 Treatment for Anorexia must be fitted to the person and will depend on many things:

-- Whether treatment should be in hospital, day care or outpatient is a decision also based on medical risk.
-The best outcomes are for outpatient treatment, although many carers just want their loved one to be in a safe place.
+- Whether treatment should be in hospital, day care or outpatient is a decision based on medical risk.
+Outpatient treatment is always best, even though carers just want their loved one to be in a safe place.
 The shortest possible hospital stays are indicated for medical emergencies and for failed outpatient treatment.
-Because treatment in the home is best, carers need a great deal of support, both to help their loved one and to help themselves and other family members.
+Carers who cope at home need a great deal of help to deal with anger, resistance, dependency and secrecy.
+There is no point in getting angry because these are known features of the illness.
+Family support is crucial.
 If this is not offered, please find a local parent’s group or find some carer counselling from an eating disorder expert.

 - Ideally a dietician will design a feeding plan carefully formulated on the sufferer’s current needs and stage of maturity.
 If weight is very low we would not expect someone to start eating normal meals at once which could be dangerous and there may be a need to supplement a food plan with liquid meals.

-- For some people the goal of treatment must first of all be to help them stop losing weight.
+- For some people the FIRST goal of treatment must be to help them stop losing weight.
 This might take time and they may or may not manage it on their own.
-Hospital treatment is a stand-by for this and don’t worry – it does not mean that your loved one will not eventually recover.
+Hospital treatment is a stand-by for weight loss and does not on its own provide a cure.
+We must make sure that your loved one is medically safe.

-- Only after this would we be able to help them to regain weight with careful re-feeding plans tailed by a dietician.
-This must be supported by psychological treatment on the underlying problems that are keeping them stuck.
-We call these “maintaining factors” and an example of this is what we call “the Anorexic Voice” which tells them that if they start eating again they will never stop and they will become very fat.
+- Only after people stop losing weight can we give attention to weight gain, with careful re-feeding plans.
+These must be tailored by a dietitian because everyone’s needs are different.
+Re-feeding is ideally supported by psychological treatment, for the underlying problems that are keeping them stuck.
+We call these “maintaining factors.”
+One maintaining factor in anorexic is intrusive thinking and the presence of what we call “an Anorexic Voice” which tells them that if they start eating again they will never stop and they will become very fat.
 We can teach carers how to talk back to this “voice” in a way which is helpful.

-Yet… 1 in 5 people will become seriously ill from their disorder and sadly succumb to it despite treatment.
-Think positive and remember that the statistics are on your side no matter how serious the anorexia appears to be.
+There is no escaping the fact that 1 in 5 sufferers do not recover and may die.
+To make this less likely, get help for the family.
+Think positive and remember that the statistics are on your side, no matter how serious the illness is.
 The illness lasts for on average 7 years with wide individual differences.
-And someone may be getting better before it shows up in weight gain and increased confidence.
+We have seen people recover who have been in hospital many times.
+We also know that someone may be getting better before it shows up in weight gain and increased confidence.